kiran94/Monzo.Locations/README.md

 export GOOGLEMAPS='<google_maps_api_key>'
 ```

-You can get your Monzo Access Token from [here](https://developers.monzo.com/) and Google key from [here](https://console.developers.google.com).
+You can get your Monzo Access Token from [here](https://developers.monzo.com/) and Google Maps JavaScript API key from [here](https://console.developers.google.com).

 *Currently the project only supports access token authentication for the monzo API.
 This is because I was having some difficulty setting up the authentication with the OAUTH2 service since I do not have anywhere to host the redirect url.*